 (c) the Commission's ability to conduct a later investigation will not be unreasonably impaired; and

-5.04: continued

 (d) all corrective action taken by another official or agency will be conducted in good faith in an impartial manner by qualified personnel.

 (3) The Commission shall monitor the progress of any criminal investigations and any corrective action taken by the referral agency to determine when or whether any investigation by the Commission pursuant to M.G.L. c.
 19C, §§ 4 and 5 should be initiated or resumed.
 Such initiation or resumption of an investigation shall be at the sole discretion of the Commission.